danieloostra/climatedataviewer/README.md

 The Climate Data Viewer was originally developed by the dedicated staff at the PMEL – Pacific Marine Environmental Lab, with all credit going to them for the initial, current, and on-going development.
 I’ve been in close contact with lead developer at PMEL, and we will share any concrete developments with the team at PMEL for evaluation and feedback.

 ##Requirements
-###You must have the following software installed before you install LAS v8.x
+###You must have the following software installed before you install CDV.
 - Java 1.6+ (you need the full SE JDK not just the Run-time Environment (JRE).)
 We recommend Java 7.
 - Tomcat v6.x or higher.
 We recommend Tomcat 7.
 We are running all of our servers at Tomcat 7.
 - T DS (The THREDDS Data Server) 4.2.5+  You must use TDS 4.
 We do not recommend 4.3 yet due to problems with the NCML aggregations.